stcarrez/ada-util/README.md

 make setup BUILD=debug PREFIX=/build/install HAVE_XML_ADA=yes HAVE_CURL=yes HAVE_LZMA=yes HAVE_AWS=yes
 ```

-Then, build, run the test and install:
+Then build, run the unit tests and install by using:

 ```
 make
 make test
 make install
 ```

 To use the installed libraries, make sure your `ADA_PROJECT_PATH` contains the directory